-Several pieces of evidence support the hypothesis that incomplete devolution results in a decline in the quality of public service provision.
+Several pieces of evidence support the hypothesis that partial devolution results in a decline in the quality of public service provision.
 We find declines in the provision of prenatal care and immunization, and the effects are higher for poorer households who rely more on public services.
 Our results for education mirror those on health, suggesting that such declines in public service delivery are broad-based.
-An important policy implication is that decentralization policies need to be implemented with care, and that separating responsibility from authority can be detrimental for human development.
+An conduct heterogeneity analyses by household wealth. important policy implication is that decentralization policies need to be implemented with care, and that separating responsibility from authority can be detrimental for human development.